oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Refresh Token Grant {#refreshing-an-access-token}

+The refresh token is a credential issued by the authorization server to a client, which can be used to obtain new (fresh) access tokens based on an existing grant.
+The client uses this option either because the previous access token has expired or the client previously obtained an access token with a scope more narrow than approved by the respective grant and later requires an access token with a different scope under the same grant.

 ### Token Endpoint Extension

 The authorization grant type is identified at the token endpoint with the `grant_type` value of `refresh_token`.